-Electric scooters can be a fun, quick and convenient way to travel as they allow you to skip traffic delays and travel short distances.
+Electric scooters - also known as 'e-scooters' - can be a fun, quick and convenient way to travel as they allow you to skip traffic delays and travel short distances.

 Unfortunately, this rise in popularity has also seen an increase in the number of electric scooter injuries – for both riders and pedestrians around them.
 Currently there are no concrete protections in place for riders or pedestrians who have been injured and no Compulsory Third Party scheme equivalent for riders.

 Here we talk you through what to do in an accident, what you may be entitled for in an electric scooter injury claim and how we can help.

 In Australia, there are currently no regulations preventing the sale or hire of e-scooters within any state or territory.
 However, despite being available for purchase nationally, the rules for riding differ within each state:

 In Queensland and the Australian Capital Territory the law allows the use of electric scooters in public spaces and road related areas.

 In New South Wales, Victoria, South Australia, Western Australia and Tasmania the laws are more restricted; namely that e-scooters cannot be ridden on public property and there are limits on the acceptable maximum power of the motor.